Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Send read receipt

-Use the `send` method to post a read receipt event to a thread identified by `chatThreadId`, on behalf of a user.
+Use the `send` method to post a read receipt event to a thread, on behalf of a user.

 - `SendReadReceiptRequest` is the model to be passed to this method.
 - `chatMessageId` is the unique ID of the message.